Get a demo of Culture Amp

 How does Western Europe compare?

-On the lower side, people in Western Europe had much lower favorable scores than average in Action, Decision Making, and Feedback & Recognition.
+On the lower side, people in Western Europe had much lower favorable scores than average in Decision Making, Action, and Feedback & Recognition.

-People working in Western Europe are more engaged than Benelux.
 People working in Western Europe are less engaged than Eastern Europe, APAC, North America, and Middle East.

 Which questions matter the most?